-- Our upper bounds show that the cost of privacy in these settings is often negligible compared to the sample complexity of the non-private statistical task, especially when we are dealing with distributions over a large support.
-Furthermore, our upper bounds are almost tight in all parameters. - The algorithmic complexity introduced by the requirement of privacy is minimal, consisting only of a single step which noises the output of an estimator.
+- 1. Our upper bounds show that the cost of privacy in these settings is often negligible compared to the sample complexity of the non-private statistical task, especially when we are dealing with distributions over a large support.
+Furthermore, our upper bounds are almost tight in all parameters. - 2.
+The algorithmic complexity introduced by the requirement of privacy is minimal, consisting only of a single step which noises the output of an estimator.
 In other words, our methods are realizable in practice, and we demonstrate the effectiveness on several synthetic and real-data examples.

-Before we continue, we emphasize that, in Theorems 1 and 2, we consider the "sublinear" regime to be of primary interest (when $m \ge \frac{1}{\alpha\varepsilon}$ or $k \ge \frac{1}{\alpha\varepsilon}$ , respectively), both technically, and in terms of parameter regimes which may be of greatest interest in practice.
+Before we continue, we emphasize that, in Theorems 1 and 2, we consider the "sublinear" regime to be of primary interest (when $m \ge \frac{1}{\alpha\varepsilon}$ or $k \ge \frac{1}{\alpha\varepsilon}$, respectively), both technically, and in terms of parameter regimes which may be of greatest interest in practice.
 We include results for other regimes mostly for completeness.

-First, we examine our results on support coverage and support size estimation in the sublinear regime, when $m \ge \frac{1}{\alpha\varepsilon}$ (focusing on support coverage for simplicity, but support size is similar).
-In this regime, if $\varepsilon = \Omega(m^{\gamma}/m)$ for any constant $\gamma > 0$ , then up to constant factors, our upper bound is within a constant factor of the optimal sample complexity without privacy constratints.
-In other words, for most meaningful values of $\varepsilon$ , privacy comes for free.
-In the nonsublinear regime for these problems, we provide upper and lower bounds which match in a number of cases.
+First, we examine our results on support coverage and support size estimation in the sublinear regime, when $m \geq \frac{1}{\alpha\varepsilon}$ (focusing on support coverage for simplicity, but support size is similar).
+In this regime, if $\varepsilon = \Omega(m^{\gamma}/m)$ for any constant $\gamma > 0$, then up to constant factors, our upper bound is within a constant factor of the optimal sample complexity without privacy constraints.
+In other words, for most meaningful values of ε , privacy comes for free.
+In the non-sublinear regime for these problems, we provide upper and lower bounds which match in a number of cases.
 We note that in this regime, the cost of privacy may not be a lower order term - however, this regime only occurs when one requires very high accuracy, or unreasonably large privacy, which we consider to be of somewhat lesser interest.

 Next, we turn our attention to entropy estimation.
-We note that the second upper bound in Theorem 3 has a parameter $\lambda$ that indicates a tradeoff between the sample complexity incurred in the first and third term.
+We note that the second upper bound in Theorem 3 has a parameter λ that indicates a tradeoff between the sample complexity incurred in the first and third term.
 This parameter determines the degree of a polynomial to be used for entropy estimation.
-As the degree becomes smaller (corresponding to a large $\lambda$ ), accuracy of the polynomial estimator decreases, however, at the same time, low-degree polynomials have a small sensitivity, allowing us to privatize the outcome.
+As the degree becomes smaller (corresponding to a large λ), accuracy of the polynomial estimator decreases, however, at the same time, low-degree polynomials have a small sensitivity, allowing us to privatize the outcome.

-In terms of our theoretical results, one can think of $\lambda = 0.01$ .
+In terms of our theoretical results, one can think of $\lambda = 0.01$.
 With this parameter setting, it can be observed that our upper bounds are almost tight.
-For example, one can see that the upper and lower bounds match to either logarithmic factors (when looking at the first upper bound), or a very small polynomial factor in $1/\alpha\epsilon$ (when looking at the second upper bound).
-For our experimental results, we empirically determined an effective value for the parameter $\lambda$ on a single synthetic instance.
+For example, one can see that the upper and lower bounds match to either logarithmic factors (when looking at the first upper bound), or a very small polynomial factor in $1/\alpha\varepsilon$ (when looking at the second upper bound).
+For our experimental results, we empirically determined an effective value for the parameter λ on a single synthetic instance.
 We then show that this choice of parameter generalizes, giving highly-accurate private estimation in other instances, on both synthetic and real-world data.

-4. Algorithms and Analysis
+4 Algorithms and Analysis

-We now prove our results for support coverage estimation, Theorem 1, while support size and entropy estimation appear in the supplementary material.
-We first describe and analyze our algorithms, and then go on to describe and analyze a lower bound construction, showing that our upper bounds are almost tight.
+In this section, we prove our results for support coverage in Section 4.1, support size in Section 4.2, and entropy in Section 4.3.
+In each section, we first describe and analyze our algorithms for the relevant problem.
+We then go on to describe and analyze a lower bound construction, showing that our upper bounds are almost tight.